Uber sees slowest recovery of ride business in home U.S. market, deliveries more than double

 California drivers instead will receive more limited benefits, including minimum pay rates, healthcare subsidies and accident insurance.

-Uber, its smaller rival Lyft Inc LYFT.O, DoorDash, Instacart and Postmates, who jointly spent more than $200 million on the ballot campaign, hope to turn the California decision into a model for the nation.
+Uber, its smaller rival Lyft Inc, DoorDash, Instacart and Postmates, who jointly spent more than $200 million on the ballot campaign, hope to turn the California decision into a model for the nation.

 Khosrowshahi on Thursday said Uber wanted to engage in dialogues with governments and other states about compromise legislation for gig workers.